fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2020-12-14-Primers_design_Symbiodinium.md

 **Steps**

-1. I used the [PrimerQuest Tool](https://eu.idtdna.com/pages/tools) to design the primers for _S. microadriaticum_ or _S. goreaui_ using the target sequences, retrieved using blast.
+1. I used the [PrimerQuest Tool](https://eu.idtdna.com/pages/tools) to design the primers for _S. microadriaticum_ or _C. goreaui_ using the target sequences, retrieved using blast.
 As input paramters for the primers design, I used the indication written above.
 2. When getting the resulting primer sets (I usually set the search to get 5 primer sets), I double checked all primers on [NCBI Primer-blast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/index.cgi?LINK_LOC=BlastHome) to make sure that the primers were specific to the target sequence and that they had a low self-complementarity score.
 I then chose the best primers set by following the indication above.

 **Additional considerations**

-Before designing the primers, I aligned the sequences of the same gene from _S. microadriaticum_ and _S. goreaui_ using [Jalview](https://www.jalview.org/) (pairwise alignment), in order to find the shared regions between the genes.
+Before designing the primers, I aligned the sequences of the same gene from _S. microadriaticum_ and _C. goreaui_ using [Jalview](https://www.jalview.org/) (pairwise alignment), in order to find the shared regions between the genes.
 The idea was to design the same primer pairs for each gene for both symbiont species, but when I aligned the genes the shared sequences that I found were either too short for being chosen as primers, to close to each other (very short product length), or they did not meet the criteria above (high self-complementarity, low Tm, bad GC% content).
 So I ended up designing different primers for the same gene for each species.

 **Next steps**